Don’t you just hate Twitter? Don’t you just love Twitter? Which camp are you in?

 6. Monitor your keywords using Mention.net

-You’re going to miss things on Twitter unless you use a monitoring tool to track mentions.
-Mention.net is quite a good one.
+I noticed that when people talk about twitter tools, Mention rarely comes up.
+But you’re going to miss things on Twitter unless you use a monitoring tool like Mention to track relevant mentions.

 Here are some ideas for monitoring keywords: